Mixed Lettuce Salad with Mustard Vinaigrette

 Using Mustard in Vinaigrette

 I don’t think I’ve made a salad dressing without mustard in my adult life.
 Mustard does several wonderful things to salad dressing: it thickens and even emulsifies it, which means it helps the oil and vinegar blend together, pulling the dressing into a smooth and somewhat creamy consistency.
-It adds depth of flavor, it adds a bit of heat, and tanginess.
+It adds depth of flavor and a bit of heat and tanginess.
 It adds spark and life.

 Woman sprinkling Parmesan curls onto a Mixed Lettuce Salad with Mustard Vinaigrette.